Media Systems¶

 mopidyctl local scan

-Mopidy is highly customizable and supports various extensions from Web extensions to Backend extensions.
+Mopidy is highly customisable and supports various extensions from alternative web clients to backend extensions.
 See Extensions for a list.

 Enable support for vast number of codecs like .m4a.
 Execute the following installation procedure: